Individual development plan examples: How to create and implement one effectively

 Technical skill enhancement

 Employees can focus on improving their technical skills relevant to their roles.
 This might involve attending specialized training sessions, enrolling in online courses, or seeking certification in specific software or tools.
+This will help them add valuable skills to their resumes and gain specialization.
 By becoming experts in their fields, they contribute more effectively to their teams and the organization.

 Leadership aspirations